InsightIngenue/Preppn-Challenge-2023-Week-1/README.md

 <img src ="Images/Output1.png" width = '700'>

-### 2. Total Values by Bank, Day of the Week and Type of Transaction (Online or In-Person)
+### 2. Total Values by Bank, Day of the Week, and Type of Transaction (Online or In-Person)

-Using Case Statments, I converted the values in the Online or In person column to the desired values.
+Using Case Statements, I converted the values in the Online or In-person column to the desired values.
-Date was in string format, used DATE function to change it in date and wrapping it in DAY function gave me the name of the day.
+The date was in string format, I used the DATE function to change it to the correct date format, and wrapping it in the DAY function gave me the name of the day.

 ```
     SELECT SPLIT_PART (TRANSACTION_CODE,'-', 0) as Bank,